mawais-afz/java-interview-questions/java-exceptions.md

     - NoClassDefFoundError is an error that indicates a serious problem, typically unrecoverable
     - ClassNotFoundException occurs during explicit class loading attempts
     - NoClassDefFoundError occurs when a previously available class is missing at runtime

+17. **Is it necessary that each try block must be followed by a catch block?**

+    No, a try block doesn't always need to be followed by a catch block.
+There are three valid combinations:

+    1. try-catch:

+       ```java
+       try {
+           // Code that may throw exception
+       } catch (Exception e) {
+           // Handle exception
+       }
+       ```

+    2. try-finally:

+       ```java
+       try {
+           // Code that may throw exception
+       } finally {
+           // Always executed code
+       }
+       ```

+    3. try-catch-finally:
+       ```java
+       try {
+           // Code that may throw exception
+       } catch (Exception e) {
+           // Handle exception
+       } finally {
+           // Always executed code
+       }
+       ```

+    However, a try block must be followed by either a catch block or a finally block.
+You cannot have a try block alone.

+    Since Java 7, there's also try-with-resources statement which automatically handles closing resources:

+    ```java
+    try (FileReader fr = new FileReader("file.txt")) {
+        // Code that uses the resource
+    } // Resource automatically closed
+    ```

+18. **Can finally block be used without a catch?**

+    Yes, a finally block can be used without a catch block.
+This is known as a try-finally statement.
+The finally block will execute regardless of whether an exception occurs in the try block.

+    Example:

+    ```java
+    try {
+        // Code that may throw exception
+    } finally {
+        // This code always executes
+        // Used for cleanup operations like closing resources
+    }
+    ```

+    This pattern is useful when:

+    - You want to ensure cleanup code runs but don't need to handle exceptions
+    - You want exceptions to propagate up while still performing cleanup
+    - You're using try-with-resources (Java 7+) but still need additional cleanup code

+    However, if you don't catch the exception, it will continue to propagate up the call stack.

+19. **Can an exception be rethrown?**

+    Yes, an exception can be rethrown using the `throw` keyword inside a catch block.
+This is useful when you want to:

+    - Log the exception but let it propagate up
+    - Modify the exception before propagating it
+    - Handle part of the exception but let others handle it too

+    Example:

+    ```java
+    try {
+        // Some code that may throw exception
+    } catch (Exception e) {
+        // Do some logging or partial handling
+        System.out.println("Logging error: " + e.getMessage());
+        throw e;  // Rethrow the same exception
+    }
+    ```

+    You can also wrap the original exception in a new one:

+    ```java
+    try {
+        // Some code
+    } catch (SQLException e) {
+        throw new RuntimeException("Database error", e);  // Wrap and rethrow
+    }
+    ```

+20. **Can subclass overriding method declare an exception if parent class method doesn't throw an exception?**

+    No, an overriding method in a subclass cannot declare checked exceptions that are broader than or not declared by the overridden method in the parent class.
+This is because it would violate the Liskov Substitution Principle.

+    However, there are two exceptions to this rule:

+    1. The overriding method can declare narrower checked exceptions or fewer exceptions than the parent method
+    2. The overriding method can declare any unchecked exceptions (RuntimeException and its subclasses)

+    Example:

+    ```java
+    class Parent {
+        void method() { // No exception declared
+            // Some code
+        }
+    }

+    class Child extends Parent {
+        // This is NOT allowed - will not compile
+        void method() throws IOException {  // Checked exception
+            // Some code
+        }

+        // This IS allowed
+        void method() throws RuntimeException {  // Unchecked exception
+            // Some code
+        }
+    }
+    ```